-The practical part of the bachelor's thesis focuses on compiling a specific business plan for the Kolo Kavárna.
+The practical part of the bachelor's thesis focuses on compiling a specific business plan for Café Domestikárna.
 The main goal was to create a business plan based on knowledge and data obtained from the theoretical part.
 The structure of the business follows the structure defined in the theoretical part.
 Besides, analyses are applied to help identify the business environment, financial burden, and target market.
-SWOT analysis, competitor analysis, or industry analysis are covered.
+SWOT analysis, competitive analysis, or industry analysis are covered.

-The café aims to provide quality café in pleasant cycling environment.
+The reason for founding the Café Domestikárna is based on the idea of cycling cafés, which are very popular abroad but are not so common in the Czech Republic.
+The café aims to provide quality café and cycling services.
+Furthermore, the purpose is to offer to cyclists a pleasant environment to relax during their cycling rides.
 Thanks to a large number of cycle paths around Uherské Hradiště, this city is ideal for the operation of such a café.
 This is supported by the market analysis, which shows that this location is one of the most popular among Czech cyclists.
-The 4 P's marketing mix method is used as a tool to create a marketing plan.
+The 4 Ps method is used as a tool to create a marketing plan.
 Moreover, the prices of products and services offered were presented as well.

-A financial analysis of a business plan is a crucial part of estimating whether a business will generate a profit in the future.
+A financial analysis of a business plan is a crucial part of estimating whether a business will be profitable in the future.
 This chapter calculates the initial costs of setting up the café.
 According to the data, the revenues and the profit of the café are estimated.
 The end of the practical part consists of listing the risks that the cafe may encounter together with the related strategies.

 Financial analysis can be considered as a limiting part of a business plan since it does not always accurately reflect data that is highly variable.
-On the other hand, great attention was paid to market and competitor analysis.
+On the other hand, market and competition analyses were well managed.
 The fact that the author had previously visited all competing companies was a great advantage during these analyses.
+For additional information, he decided to contact the owners via email.